John Thomas Patten (28 March, 1905 - 12 October, 1957) was an Australian Aboriginal leader, professional boxer, journalist and civil rights activist.

 Day of Mourning

 Following on from an idea by William Cooper, Jack Patten and William Ferguson held a conference at Australia Hall in Sydney on 26 January 1938.
 The conference would mark the sesquicentenary of European settlement in Australia and the first Aboriginal Day of Mourning.
-Along with Cooper, Patten and Ferguson, some of the other noted activists and members in attendance were Pearl Gibbs, Doug Nicholls, Tom Foster, Jack Kinchela, Margaret Tucker and Geraldine Briggs, the latter two, Jack’s cousins.
+Along with Cooper, Patten and Ferguson, some of the other noted activists and members in attendance were Pearl Gibbs, Bill Onus, Doug Nicholls, Tom Foster, Jack Kinchela, Margaret Tucker and Geraldine Briggs, the latter two, Jack’s cousins.